 …delighting in finding a hidden talent

-I recall one youngling who related an excellent tale at the Night of Ghosts and Shadows (a sometime Bardic Circle event at the Hermitage), surprising a lot of folk who had dismissed him as not of interest.
+I recall one youngling who related an excellent tale at the Night of Ghosts and Shadows (a sometime Bardic Circle event at the Hermitage), surprising a lot of folk who had not realised he had such a talent.

 A diverse range of events give people a chance to shine in arenas not normally open to them, to learn new skills and to teach others.
 There is always a tension between those who see entertainment as something being forced upon them, and those who would be only too pleased to have such.
 Different styles of events mean that those different attitudes can be catered for.

 …getting carried along by the stories of Bartholomew Baskin

 At one stage, we had an on-going series of stories over a number of years relating the rise and rise of the villainous Bartholomew Baskin, following on from the spooky stories of James de la Salle.
 These were at their most evocative when told late in the evening around the campfire at the Lyonesse encampments, blending story-telling with persona details.

 It would be great to see more attempts at persona development and better support for it.
 It's one of the things that can make the SCA much more than a fancy-dress club, which at times it appears to be.
 I also find having a persona helps provide a focus for my own interests, which makes it easier to define projects and thus bring them to completion.

 …the ghosts of assassinated diners taking over Fool's Feast, and "herald says" at the St Thomas Market Day Court

 In both these cases, we'd set up a structure for entertainment and found the "cast" taking over, with wonderful results.
 Surely nothing can be more gratifying than to have people run with your idea to produce a result so much better than you ever dreamed possible.

 …King John being carried on his shield into the Provincial Chambers